Eric Haase Player Props: Tigers vs. Athletics

 - Haase is batting .213 with seven doubles, a triple, three home runs and 14 walks.

-- In three games this season, he has hit a home run (4.7%, and 1.4% of his trips to the plate).
+- Looking at the 64 games he has played this year, he's went deep in three of them (4.7%), and in 1.4% of his trips to the dish.

-- In 18.8% of his games this season, Haase has had at least one RBI.
-He's picked up more than one in 7.8% and driven in three or more of his team's runs in two contests.
+- Haase has had an RBI in 12 games this year (18.8%), including five multi-RBI outings (7.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.